MicrosoftDocs/win32/desktop-src/TaskSchd/retrieving-work-item-property-examples.md

 ---
 title: Retrieving Work Item Property Examples
-description: To retrieve the properties of a work item, call ITaskScheduler Activate to retrieve the interface of the work item object, then call the appropriate method to retrieve the task property you are interested in. ms.assetid: 'd9723dea-1a82-4993-b4d0-bc7d944e775f'
+description: To retrieve the properties of a work item, call ITaskScheduler Activate to retrieve the interface of the work item object, then call the appropriate method to retrieve the task property you are interested in. ms.assetid: d9723dea-1a82-4993-b4d0-bc7d944e775f
+keywords:
-keywords: ["retrieving work item properties Task Scheduler"]
+- retrieving work item properties Task Scheduler ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Retrieving Work Item Property Examples

-To retrieve the properties of a work item, call [**ITaskScheduler::Activate**](itaskscheduler-activate.md) to retrieve the interface of the work item object, then call the appropriate method to retrieve the task property you are interested in.
+To retrieve the properties of a work item, call [**ITaskScheduler::Activate**](/windows/win32/Mstask/nf-mstask-itaskscheduler-activate?branch=master) to retrieve the interface of the work item object, then call the appropriate method to retrieve the task property you are interested in.
 Currently, the only valid work items are tasks.

 The code examples listed at the bottom of this page show how to retrieve the properties that apply to all work items.
 For other properties that are unique to tasks, see [Setting Task Property Examples](setting-task-property-examples.md).